Naazer/probegin-test/README.md

 * NOTE: interfaces do provide all necessary methods, i.e. you cannot add more methods to the classes that implement an interface
 * However you may feel free to add additional methods to a working class, or even separate classes if needed
-* Max allowed lines of code in a single PR is 200
+* Max allowed lines of working code in a single PR is 200
 * Max allowed method length is 25 lines of code
 * Please preserve PSR-2
+* Tests have not limits described above